 For our capacity metric, which constitutes 30% of the final score for each portable battery pack, we conducted two separate tests.
 First, we wanted to test the manufacturer claims for each battery pack.
 Most of the products in this review had some sort of claim of each pack being able to charge certain phones a certain amount of time.

-We used a Samsung Galaxy S8 as a test phone, charging it as many times as we could off of each fully-charged battery pack and scored each product based on if it exceeded or fell short of its marketing claims.
+We used a Samsung Galaxy S8 as a test phone, charging it as many times as we could off of each fully-charged battery pack, and scored each product based on if it exceeded or fell short of its marketing claims.

 If this sounds a bit technical, it helps to know a little bit about how these products are rated.
 These portable power packs are rated in some number of milliamp-hours, which for those that are unfamiliar, is a measure of total energy and refers to how much power each pack can source for one hour.
-You can think of an amp, or ampere to use its full name, as the rate at which electricity is delivered, so multiplying that by some amount of time gives you the total electrical energy delivered.
+You can think of an amp (or ampere) as the rate at which electricity is delivered, so multiplying that by some amount of time gives you the total electrical energy delivered.
 An amp is quite a large amount of electrical current, so for most consumer products, we usually attach the "Milli-" prefix, denoting 1/1000 of an amp.
 For example, a 10,000 mAh module is theoretically rated to be able to discharge at a rate of 10,000 milliamps (or 10 amps) for one hour, or at a rate of 20,000 milliamps (or 20 amps) for 30 minutes.
 For reference, most modern tablets charge at a rate of 2.1-2.4 amps, so a 10,000 mAh pack should be able to charge one of these devices for almost five hours.
 In practice, we found this to be far from the case.

 First, we awarded points based on how many devices you can charge simultaneously on each battery pack.
 We also took the maximum output of each charger into account, awarding the most points to models that could handle charging multiple power-hungry devices at once, like tablets or the largest smartphones.